Polymer/koa-esm-transform/README.md

 By default, a set of babel transform plugins are chosen based on the known capabilities of the browser/user-agent identified in the Koa Context for the request.

-When downstream server returns HTML content, it is scanned for module script tags (e.g. `<script type="module">`).
-Any `src` attribute values are appended with the `__esmTransform` queryparameter.
+When the downstream server returns HTML content, it is scanned for module script tags (e.g. `<script type="module">`).
+Any `src` attribute values are appended with the `__esmTransform` query parameter.
+The query parameter is added because the middleware needs to distinguish between scripts that are being imported as a module vs a traditional script and this can't necessarily be determined by looking at the script itself.

-Inline module script content and URLs with the `__esmTransform` queryparameter have their `import` specifiers appended with the `__esmTransform` to indicate the requested content should be treated as a module and compiled with the selected babel plugins.
+Inline module script content and URLs with the `__esmTransform` query parameter have their `import` specifiers appended with the `__esmTransform` to indicate the requested content should be treated as a module and compiled with the selected babel plugins.

 Depending on plugins being used, certain support scripts will also be inlined into the HTML, such as `@polymer/esm-amd-loader` and `regenerator-runtime`.